OK, put away your DJs and ball gowns – the two-day Electric Spring music festival is more hip hop than Haydn…

 The music festival

-Now approaching its sixth iteration, the title of this open-air music festival offers a big clue to its focus: electronic music in all its variety…
+The title of this open-air music festival offers a big clue to its focus: electronic music in all its variety.

 The performances take place in the Museumsquartier, both in the main courtyard on an open-air stage and in the Halle E+G indoor venue.

 The festival motto was “what the people want”, a phrase which always reminds me of the cynical lyrics from the Jam’s Going Underground: “And the public wants what the public gets”.
 Yeah, I’m that old.

 In the case of Electric Spring, however, the public certainly got what the public wanted, thanks to the expertise of the festival curator, DJ Dalia Ahmed, who has her finger on the (electronic) pulse of the Viennese and Austrian music scene.

 - Day 1 focused on experimental music, featuring such performers as DJ Hanna, Kids n Cats, salute, and Euroteuro